U2EZNeko/PPG-Public/README.md

 ## Information:

-I've created this script using a database of 300k+ songs.
+- I've created this script using a database of 300k+ songs.
 This left me with over 9000 unique genres which should cover quite a broad spectrum of songs.

-The script uses "Genre Groups" to combine multiple genres into a group and then randomly selects the set amount of songs to add.
+- The script uses "Genre Groups" to combine multiple genres into a group and then randomly selects the set amount of songs to add.
 The json is formatted like this:

-  "Rock": ["Classic Rock", "Alternative Rock", "Hard Rock", "Indie Rock", "Psychedelic Rock", "Grunge", "Proto-punk"], You can easily add your own genre_groups, just make sure it's a unique name.
+  "Rock": ["Classic Rock", "Alternative Rock", "Hard Rock", "Indie Rock", "Psychedelic Rock", "Grunge", "Proto-punk"],

+You can easily add your own genre_groups, just make sure it's a unique name.
+If you do, I'd appreciate if you share them.

-Because sometimes the script cannot find enough songs to fill a playlist, it will try again if it cannot find at least 80% of the SONGS_PER_PLAYLIST.
+- Because sometimes the script cannot find enough songs to fill a playlist, it will try again if it cannot find at least 80% of the SONGS_PER_PLAYLIST.
 It will retry this 10 times.